Seven tips for more diverse teams

 In international teams, it is worth showing employees from other countries that they are valued by giving them the opportunity to highlight their own cultural background.
 For example, a company might agree to hold appropriate celebrations of other cultures’ important holidays in addition to a Christmas party.
 Alternately, a company dinner could be organised which offers a culinary tour of all the countries represented by members of the team.

 Garnering knowledge about diversity is of paramount importance for the process of creating a more diverse team to succeed in the long term.
-Internal workshops on topics such as diversity for human resources employees, diversity awareness within the company or gender-sensitive language can help to cultivate a better understanding of disparate interests.
+Internal workshops offered by companies such as Diversity Think Tank on topics such as diversity for human resources employees, diversity awareness within the company or gender-sensitive language can help to cultivate a better understanding of disparate interests.
 Cultural sensitivity training for employees can also highlight the fact that different cultures have different ways of perceiving the world, working and conducting themselves.
 This can help to prevent misunderstandings.

 There may be certain issues that cause friction among employees, so it can be helpful to have a feedback system in place.
 A feedback system allows employees to not only express praise, but also to offer constructive criticism when they feel it is necessary.
 For this reason, employees should also be able to submit feedback anonymously.
 Although a good culture of feedback at a company involves openness, trust and respect, there may also be issues that employees need to address without giving their names.

 It may also be wise to examine the way in which the company presents itself to the outside world and who usually represents it.
 Having a range of different speakers at public panels, events or in interviews can enhance public perception of the firm.
 Companies should increasingly encourage employees who usually take a back seat to participate in lectures or panels, for example.
 Professional media training can help potential speakers to overcome any stage fright they may experience.